php-fig/fig-standards/accepted/PSR-4-autoloader-meta.md

 With the release of PHP 5.3 and the availability of namespaces proper, PSR-0 was introduced to allow both the old Horde/PEAR underscore mode *and* the use of the new namespace notation.
-Underscores were still allowed in the class name to ease transition from the older namespace naming to the newer naming, and thereby to encourage wider adoption.
+Underscores were still allowed in the class name to ease the transition from the older namespace naming to the newer naming, and thereby to encourage wider adoption.

     /path/to/src/